jkutner/torquebox-no-op/README.md

 provides definitions for many TorqueBox methods and classes, but does not actually implement them.
 This allows a TorqueBox application to *run*, but not necessaryily *work*.

+This library is primarily intended to facilitate unit testing, where as [TorqueSpec](https://github.com/torquebox/torquespec) handles integration testing.
+But it could be used to run an application (probably just in development) using WEBrick or some such server.
+It could even be used to run under MRI!

 ## How to use it
 Add this to your Gemfile: